canonical/lxd/doc/reference/storage_zfs.md

   You will, however, lose any other snapshots the instance might have had.

 Observing I/O quotas
-: I/O quotas are unlikely to affect {spellexception}`ZFS filesystems` very much.
+: I/O quotas are unlikely to affect `ZFS filesystems` very much.
   That's because ZFS is a port of a Solaris module (using SPL) and not a native Linux file system using the Linux VFS API, which is where I/O limits are applied.

 ### Quotas

 ZFS provides two different quota properties: `quota` and `refquota`.
-`quota` restricts the total size of a {spellexception}`dataset`, including its snapshots and clones.
+`quota` restricts the total size of a `dataset`, including its snapshots and clones.
-`refquota` restricts only the size of the data in the {spellexception}`dataset`, not its snapshots and clones.
+`refquota` restricts only the size of the data in the `dataset`, not its snapshots and clones.

 By default, LXD uses the `quota` property when you set up a quota for your storage volume.
 If you want to use the `refquota` property instead, set the [`zfs.use_refquota`](storage-zfs-vol-config) configuration for the volume (or the corresponding `volume.zfs.use_refquota` configuration on the storage pool for all volumes in the pool).